-If teeth are missing, the jawbone in the area of missing teeth will diminish or be reabsorbed over a period of time.
+If teeth are missing, the jawbone in those areas will diminish over time.
 This creates a condition in which there is not enough quality bone for the placement of dental implants.
-However, we have the ability to use several different methods to grow bone so that we can place implants of proper length and width and be able to restore functionality and aesthetic appearance.
+When this happens, we can place a bone graft to rebuild the bone in these areas so that we can place the implants and restore the smiles.

 A technique called Plasma Rich in Growth Factors is used to grow and regenerate new bone and soft tissue by using a small about of plasma proteins from your own blood.
 This type of soft tissue engineering allows the body to take advantage of the normal healing pathways at a greatly accelerated rate.

 Major Bone Grafting

 Larger defects in the jaw or extensive resorption will require major bone grafting to repair, but can usually be performed in the office setting.
 A CT scan of the jaw will allow the doctor to assess the adequacy of the bone prior to implant placement.